 What Makes Password Managers Safe?

 There is an influx of password managers on the market today, including some password managers that come integrated in web browsers like Google Chrome.
+Or, indeed, a third-party password manager for Google Chrome.

 With this abundance of choices at your disposal, it’s natural to want to know what to look for when selecting your own password manager.